When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 It's called The Dragon's Prophecy, and I'm very excited about it because it brings such a startlingly deep and fresh perspective.

-Because this is an area, I have to say, going back to the Reagan era and even before that, it is a part of the world where nothing gets resolved, right?
+It is a part of the world where nothing gets resolved, right?

-I remember Nixon making trips to the Middle East, and there's Kissinger, and they're trying to work it out.
+I remember Nixon making trips to the Middle East and there's Kissinger and they're trying to work it out.

-And then, of course, Carter does the peace initiative with Sadat.
+And then of course Carter does the peace initiative with Sadat.

-It just, everyone has sort of tried their hand at it and kind of gotten nowhere.
+And then later Clinton and then Obama, it just everyone has sort of tried their hand at it and kind of gotten nowhere.

 And it remains unresolved to this day.